apostrophecms/docs/docs/guide/templating.md

 ### Referencing templates across modules

-The `include` and `extends` tags in the examples above name [global templates](#global-templates) that are directly in the root `views` directory.
-As such, they simply name the file: e.g., `{% extends layout.html %}` or `{% include footer.html %}`.
+The `include` and `extends` tags in the examples above name "global templates," which are in the root `views` directory.
+As such, we can simply reference by file name: e.g., `{% extends layout.html %}` or `{% include footer.html %}`.

-In some cases, we will need to use a template file that is [in a module's `views` directory](#module-templates).
+In some cases, **we will need to extend or include a template file that belongs to a specific module**.
 In that case, we need to provide additional information so Apostrophe can find that template.

-For example, we may have a default page type that includes a sidebar we want to use on a certain other page types:
+For example, we may have a default page type that includes a sidebar we want to use in other page types:

 ```django
 {# modules/default-page/views/page.html #}